Rho-estimators revisited: General theory and applications: Regression with a random design

 \subsection{Estimation of \texorpdfstring{$s$}{Lg} and \texorpdfstring{$f$}{Lg}}

 Let us now consider the situation where the regression framework~\eref{mod-reg} is exact and $\ee$ has an unknown density $s$ with respect to the Lebesgue measure $\lambda$.
-Then $P=Q_{s,f}$ admits a density $q_{s,f}$ given by~\eref{def-s} with $s$ belonging to $\sD$ and $f$ to $\sF$ but not necessarily to our $\rho$-models $\cD$ and $\cF=\bigcup_{F\in\F}F$ respectively.
+Then $P=Q_{s,f}$ admits a density $q_{s,f}$ with respect to $\mu$ which is given by~\eref{def-s} with $s$ belonging to $\sD$ and $f$ to $\sF$ but not necessarily to our $\rho$-models $\cD$ and $\cF=\bigcup_{F\in\F}F$ respectively.
 Since we may choose our $\rho$-estimator of the form

+our procedure results in estimators $\widehat s$ and $\widehat f$ for $s$ and $f$ respectively and our aim in this section is to establish risk bounds for these two estimators.